 1 row in set

-The parameter is described as follows:
+The input parameter is described as follows:

-arr: an array of the numeric type.
+arr: specifies an array value.

 The return value is of the array type.